 Sue: It’s the Bristol Boys.

-I’ve been schooling Sue between stories.
-After all, the experiment is the -
+I’ve been schooling Sue between stories because the experiment is the…

-Sue: They were responsible for the giant prawn.
-I don’t like the Bristol Boys.
+Sue: They were responsible for the giant prawn, weren’t they?
+I don’t like the Bristol Boys very much.

 Sue: Did they run out of stars or is it supposed to look like that?

-Leela is flying the TARDIS through this area of empty space (“Is she allowed to do that?”) while the Doctor is off painting somewhere.
-Sue reckons he’s painting a ceiling while Nicol opts for some still life.
-I don’t care.
+Leela is flying the TARDIS through this area of empty space (Sue: “Is she allowed to do that?”) while the Doctor is off painting something.
+Sue reckons it’s a ceiling, whereas Nicol opts for some still life.
+I couldn’t care less.

 Me: The time rotor.